benders5e/benders5e/bender.md

 - You have advantage on Wisdom (Survival) checks when foraging for tea leaves.
 - Once per long rest, if you have tea leaves or herbs available, you can create an infusion laced with healing power.
 Any creature who drinks it gains the benefits of a Potion of Healing.
 Drinking more than once from the infusion does not confer any additional benefits.

+### Gunpowder Amateur
+[Mostly meant for firebenders to interact with gunpowder and use it strategically in tandem with their bending]

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 4 | FEATS</div>